Efficient representation and approximation of model predictive control laws via deep learning

-The proof presented in \cite{hempel2013} for the decomposition of a PWA function into the difference of two PWA functions is constructive, which means that Theorem 2 gives explicit bounds for the construction of neural networks that can exactly represent any explicit MPC of the form~\eqref{eq:exp_mpc} with $\mathcal{K}(x):[0,1]^{n_x} \rightarrow {\mathbb{R}^+}^{n_u}$, considering only the first step of the optimal control input sequence.
+The proof presented in \cite{hempel2013} for the decomposition of a PWA function into the difference of two PWA functions is constructive, which means that Theorem~\ref{thm:main_theorem} gives explicit bounds for the construction of neural networks that can exactly represent any explicit MPC of the form~\eqref{eq:exp_mpc} with $\mathcal{K}(x):[0,1]^{n_x} \rightarrow {\mathbb{R}^+}^{n_u}$, considering only the first step of the optimal control input sequence.

 Another advantage of the proposed approach is that if the explicit MPC law is represented as a set of neural networks, its online application does not require determining the current region $\mathcal{R}_i$ and only needs the evaluation of the neural networks.
 This evaluation is a straightforward composition of affine functions and simple nonlinearities, which facilitates the implementation of the proposed controller on embedded systems.